swcarpentry/DEPRECATED-boot-camps/version-control/git/git.md

 `ls -a`

-look for .git
+look for `.git`

+We don't really need to worry about what's in the `.git` directory.
-We can look inside this new directory using `cd .git` and `ls -a`
+But we can look inside this new directory using `cd .git` and `ls -a`, just to see what's there.

 Use what you've learned.
 You may have noticed the file called description.
 You can describe your repository by opening the description file and replacing the text with a name for the repository.
 Mine will be called "Reproducible Science".
 You may call yours anything you like.
 Let's not worry about the other files here.
 As a novice user, there's no reason to mess with them.

 Navigate back up to your controlled directory ``cd ..``